You can quickly navigate to the project settings from the project icon menu: click the More.. button and choose Settings from the drop-down list.

 Description: a short summary of the project for your contributors.

 Base language: set one of the project languages to be used as base.
-This is important for the platform to provide you with proper inline machine translations, translation memory, etc.
+This is important for the platform to provide you with the proper inline machine translations, translation memory, etc.

 Belongs to team: move the project to any team.
 You must be the team’s admin in order to do this.
 Doing so will automatically add all the current project users to the target team.